- Caterpillar Grass

 If you are amenable to it, check out the many uses of dandelions in diets.
 Teas, salads, and even soups can be made with the leaves of this plant.
 So, it may be a weed, but it’s also good for you.

-Crabgrass is the bane of many lawn care specialists, and that’s no joke.
+Crabgrass is another common lawn weed in Florida.
+It's also the bane of many lawn care specialists, and that’s no joke.
 This annoyingly bushy grass tends to crop up in the worst places and mar the look of a seamless lawn.
 As a result, crabgrass is common in most developments.

 Like dandelions, crabgrass is famous for being stubborn and pervasive as a weed.
 But, unlike dandelions, this grass does little aside from messing up a lawn’s appearance.